-B&G Foods: Still A Double Digit Yield And Still My Largest Holding
+B&G Foods: Still A Double-Digit Yield And Still My Largest Holding

 Likewise, our cost savings initiatives also came in at the high end of our $15 million to $20 million plan for the year with approximately $20 million of cost savings realized in 2019.
 The successful realignment of our dry and frozen distribution networks was the largest contributor of the savings as we took more than 19 million miles out of our network.

 It's certain that a lot of miles are still left in that system, and a further decline in fuel and transportation costs should be significant.
-Interestingly, the cost of fuel dropping also has an impact on biofuel crops like corn, soybeans and sugar, which have also seen price declines and might benefit B&G on their product input costs.
+Interestingly, the cost of fuel dropping also has an impact on biofuel crops like corn, soybeans and sugar, which have also seen price declines and might benefit B&G on its product input costs.

 Another important factor to remember is that there has been a shift in B&G's target market.
 On the Q4 conference call CFO Bruce Wacha discussed 2020 guidance, noting the following: